martinliu/martinliu.github.io/content/blog/the-xen-movie-part-1-the-first-ten-years-of-open-source-xen.en.markdown

   where industry players collaborate to create value, and how the Linux Foundation move is good for the Xen Project,Citrix and our customers.
 post_format:
   - Video
 slug: the-xen-movie-part-1-the-first-ten-years-of-open-source-xen
 tags:
   - infrastructure
   - xen
   - cloud-computing
-title: 'The Xen Movie, Part 1: The first ten years of open source Xen.'
+title: "The Xen Movie, Part 1: The first ten years of open source Xen."
 url: /2013/08/01/the-xen-movie-part-1-the-first-ten-years-of-open-source-xen/
 wordpress_id: 52521
 ---